Donmclean/riko/README.md

         - This will fire up a browsersync server for you with your specified hot reloading options in a native Mac/Windows/Linux window.
         - It will watch all files attached down the tree of your specified entry file and "hot replace or reload" on change
         - Get the right formatted logo `.icns` or `.ico` for your electron app [here](https://iconverticons.com/online/).

+    - `npm run mobile-ios`
+        - This will fire up an ios emulator and debugger on `localhost:8081/debugger-ui`.
+        - It will watch all files attached down the tree of the specified entry file (`index.ios.js`) and you'll be able to enable or disable "hot replace or live reload" on change.
+        - **WARNING**: Do not run this while Docker or any other virtual machine is running.

+    - `npm run mobile-android`
+        - This will fire up an android emulator and debugger on `localhost:8081/debugger-ui`.
+        - It will watch all files attached down the tree of the specified entry file (`index.android.js`) and you'll be able to enable or disable "hot replace or live reload" on change.
+        - If this fails try running again or see [here](https://facebook.github.io/react-native/releases/0.34/docs/getting-started.html).
+        - **WARNING**: Do not run this while Docker or any other virtual machine is running.

+    - `npm run mobile-test`
+        - Execute any jest tests.
+The default jest test directory is: `src/__tests__`.
+You can change this via the `src/package.json` if you wish.

     - `npm run test-jest`
         - Execute any jest tests.
 The default jest test directory is: `src/__tests__`.
-You can change this via the package.json if you wish.
+You can change this via the `package.json` if you wish.

     - `npm test` or `npm run test`
         - Runs full test suite. (all test commands)